Cryptocurrency and Mortgages

 If you want to apply for a mortgage using crypto profits as a deposit, here are a few essential steps you should take…

-Seeking advice from a whole-of-market broker is highly recommended.
-These types of applications can be complicated so you’ll want someone who knows what they’re talking about on your side.
+It is highly recommended that you seek advice from a broker.
+These types of applications can be complicated, so you’ll want someone who knows what they’re talking about on your side.

-A broker who specialises in mortgages with cryptocurrency deposits will have long standing relationships with lenders who accept Bitcoin, Ethereum and other cryptos, and will be able to find you the most favourable deal.
+A broker specialising in mortgages with cryptocurrency deposits will have long-standing relationships with lenders who accept Bitcoin, Ethereum and other cryptos and can find you the most favourable deal.
 They’ll also be able to help you gather the appropriate paperwork (more on that below).

-It’s worth noting that the majority of crypto friendly mortgage lenders are specialist lenders, who typically won’t accept applications from the general public and instead will require an introduction from a reputable broker.
+It’s worth noting that the majority of crypto-friendly mortgage lenders are specialist lenders.
+These lenders typically won’t accept applications from the general public and will instead require an introduction from a reputable broker.

-We have brokers in our network who specialise in helping applicants using cryptocurrencies get a mortgage.
-Get in touch and we’ll match you with an expert today.
+We have brokers in our network who specialise in helping applicants using cryptocurrencies get mortgages.
+Contact us, and we’ll match you with an expert today.

 We're so confident in our service, we guarantee it.